kuzudb/graph-rag-workshop/README.md

 Larry Fink graduated from UCLA, where he earned both a BA in political science in 1974 and an MBA in 1976.
 ```

-#### Q3: When were Larry Fink and Susan Wagner born?
+#### Q3: When was Susan Wagner born?

 ```
-Larry Fink was born on November 2, 1952, and Susan Wagner was born on May 26, 1961.
+Susan Wagner was born on May 26, 1961.
 ```

 #### Q4: How did Larry Fink and Rob Kapito meet?